How much of your blog should be promotional?

 - How is your traffic on that post?

-- Are you getting more success with the thing you’re promoting?
+- Are you getting more success with the item you’re promoting?
 Is it driving your email list, number of discovery calls, or sales?

 Look at all of the info to see how your audience is reacting to your changing promotional strategy.